jjvanzon/JJs-Reference-Architecture/Database Conventions.md

 <h4>Exceptional Cases</h4>

-For upgrades that should only be executed on a specific database, put ‘N/A’ (or ‘N.V.T.’ in Dutch) in the appropriate spread sheet cell.
+For upgrades that should only be executed on a specific database, put 'N/A' (or 'N.V.T.' in Dutch) in the appropriate spread sheet cell.

 You can also add something to the SQL file name to indicate this: